Speech Pathology vs Occupational Therapy

 Speech Pathology vs Occupational Therapy Salary and Outlook

-Speech pathology and occupational therapy are both high growth fields with strong earning opportunity:
+Speech pathology and occupational therapy are both high-growth fields with strong earning opportunities:

 Speech Pathology vs Occupational Therapy Work Settings

-Although both SLPs and OTs are needed in many different settings, and provide services to a variety of populations, there are some differences in where these professionals typically work.
-While 40% of speech pathologists work in schools, only 11% of OTs do.
-There are certainly many occupational therapists in educational settings, but one who has a goal of working in a school may want to keep this in mind.
+Although both SLPs and OTs are needed in many different settings and provide services to a variety of populations, there are some differences in where these professionals typically work.
+According to the BLS, 40% of speech pathologists work in educational services, compared to 13% of OTs.
+There are certainly many occupational therapists in educational settings, but one who aims to work in a school may want to keep this in mind.